Haxor44/Project-Manager-App/README.md

 # Description. <br/>

 This is an application for managing sprints or projects done by students who have enrolled into various courses.
-Apart from this customers can view sprint progress of various students among other features.
+It can be used to track progress of various sprints as well as mark complete sprints that have met the requirements and also issue a certificate to students who have completed a course.
+It is divided into three main functionalities as follows:

 # Functions.<br/>